Lituanica: Memorials

 Chicago's Lithuanian community erected an Art Deco Monument commemorating Girėnas and Darius in Chicago's Marquette Park in 1935 where it still stands to this day.
 Feliksas Vaitkus was inspired by the flight and commemorated it with the flight of the Lituanica II in 1935.

 The flight is commemorated in a movie Skrydis per Atlantą (Flight over the Atlantic) (1983).
 Kaunas's sports stadium, S.Darius and S.Girėnas Stadium, where the Lithuanian national soccer team plays its home matches, is also named in their honor.
 There is a tall stone monument near the stadium, the Lithuanian Academy of Sport and the Ąžuolynas Park dedicated to the pilots.

 Sculptor Bronius Pundzius made a relief of the pilots' faces on the Puntukas, then the largest known boulder in the territory of Lithuania, in 1943.

 In New York City, in 1957, the fliers were memorialized with a granite flagstaff showing the pair in bas-relief.
 The monument is located in Lithuania Square, in Williamsburg, Brooklyn.

 In Kaunas, a model of the Lituanica was put in 2013 to commemorate 80 years of the event.

-Lituanica Ave, Bridgeport neighborhood in Chicago, IL is named after this flight.
-The avenue runs between Halsted and Morgan streets from 31st and 35th streets, and after a jog east proceeds south to 38th place between Sangamon and Halsted streets.
+South Lituanica Ave, in the Bridgeport neighborhood in Chicago, IL is named after this flight.
+The avenue runs from 31st and 35th streets, and after a shift eastwards at West 35th Street proceeds south to West 38th Place.

 The small town of Beverly Shores, Indiana (just west of Michigan City, Indiana), has another memorial to the Lituanica flight.
 There, in 1968, the American Lithuanian Club established a park and named it Lituanica Park after the Bellanca CH-300 used in the flight.
 In 1971, to honor the pilots, a large modern sculpture by J. Barkis was placed in the park's pond.

 Before the flight Girėnas and Darius left a testament to the Lithuanian nation: